Finite Capacity Planning: Techniques for Leveraging Finite Resources

 2. Bottleneck identification and management: Since bottlenecks cause work disruption, it’s necessary to identify them by monitoring their cause and movements, as well as developing efficient strategies to manage them, such as subcontracting or adapting your internal processes.

 3. Simulation models of production facility: Creating an accurate model that mimics your production setting is key to testing various capacity planning tactics.
-To give an example from professional services, the all-in-one agency management software Productive provides placeholders that can be used to simulate future staffing.
+To give an example from professional services, the all-in-one project management agency software Productive provides placeholders that can be used to simulate future staffing.

 Now we’re able to now see out into the future—far more than we were ever able to see before.